pattern-lab/patternengine-php-twig/README.md

 ## Installation

+The Twig PatternEngine comes pre-installed with the [Pattern Lab Standard Edition for Twig](https://github.com/pattern-lab/edition-php-twig-standard).
+Please start there for all your Twig needs.

+### Composer

-Pattern Lab PHP uses [Composer](https://getcomposer.org/) to manage project dependencies.
-To install the Twig PatternEngine:
+Pattern Lab PHP uses [Composer](https://getcomposer.org/) to manage project dependencies with Pattern Lab Editions.
+To add the Twig PatternEngine to the dependencies list for your Edition you can type the following in the command line at the base of your project:

     composer require pattern-lab/patternengine-twig

+See Packagist for the [information on the latest release](https://packagist.org/packages/pattern-lab/patternengine-twig).

 ## Overview